yashikabhargava/WebX/Contributing.md

 <div align="center">

-### Thankyou so much for considering contributing to this repository!!
+### Thank you so much for considering contributing to this repository!!
 Here is a complete guide to get you started with your Open Source contribution.

 </div>